modin-project/modin/docs/installation.rst

 Installing with conda
 ---------------------

-Modin releases can be installed using ``Miniconda`` from conda-forge channel.
-Starting from 0.10.1 it is possible to install modin with chosen engine(s).
+Modin releases can be installed using ``conda`` from conda-forge channel.
+Starting from 0.10.1 it is possible to install modin with chosen engine(s) alongside.
 Current options are:

 +---------------------------------+---------------------------+
 | **Package name in conda-forge** | **Engine(s)**             |